signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/01_Preparing_PhoneGap/02_Installing_PhoneGap/index.md

 `cordova plugin add cordova-plugin-camera cordova-plugin-geolocation`

+Again, update your `config.xml` file with this command:

+`cordova plugin save`

-Once we've successfully completed the platform guide for PhoneGap, we're now ready to place DrupalGap on top of the app.
+Now that we've successfully completed the platform guide for PhoneGap, we're now ready to place DrupalGap on top of the app.

 ## 5. Install the DrupalGap SDK over PhoneGap